Highlights from the Ratings and Financial Report for Acorda Therapeutics Inc. (ACOR)

 Is It Worth Investing in Acorda Therapeutics Inc. (NASDAQ :ACOR) Right Now?

-Plus, the 36-month beta value for ACOR is at 1.00.
-Opinions of the stock are interesting as 1 analysts out of 4 who provided ratings for Acorda Therapeutics Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $3.00.
 ACOR currently public float of 47.16M and currently shorts hold a 20.49% ratio of that float.
-Today, the average trading volume of ACOR was 5.90M shares.
+Today, the average trading volume of ACOR was 5.89M shares.

 ACOR’s Market Performance